alac/alac.github.io/_posts/2015-5-23-source-control-gitting-started.md

 What is source control?
 -----------
-Think back to high school: it's two a.m. and you're writing an essay in Word'98.
-You get to the end of your conclusion and realize that you've missed the page requirement.
-You start thesaurousing as hard as you possible can, you change the margins and font size.
-But alas, you don't make it.
-Now, you start rewriting things to make them longer.
-You read it again and decide, 'wow that was a mistake' and hold CTRL-Z until everything is fine again.
+Think back to high school.
+Your essay is 10.5 pages instead of 11, so you thesaurous _real hard_.
+In the sobering morning light, you realize it was a mistake and hold down CTRL-Z.

 Now, suppose you wanted CTRL-Z for code.
-It would need to occur for more than one line at a time, each 'logical change'.
+It would need to occur for each 'logical change' otherwise it wouldn't compile.
 It would need to handle multiple people working on the same code at the same time.
 And so on.
 That's basically source control.

 For more see: